wukaihua119/MiniHttpd/notes/socket.md

         struct sockaddr_in{
             short sin_family; // Type of domina. e.g. AF_INET
             struct in_addr; // reference to struct in_addr;
-            unsigned int sin_port; // the port, must converted from string to bytes by htons(). char sin_zero[8]; // not used.
+            unsigned int sin_port; // the port, must converted from string to bytes by htons() defined in <arpa/inet.h>. char sin_zero[8]; // not used.
 Must be zero.
         };

         struct in_addr{
-            unsigned long s_addr; // The ip converted from string format to integer format of address by inet_addr().
+            unsigned long s_addr; // The ip converted from string format to integer format of address by inet_addr() defined in <arpa/inet.h>.
         };

     ```